 History of PEOs

 Axcet HR Solutions has been around for more than 30 years, dating back to the same time the PEO model came about.
 Since that time, the PEO world has grown significantly.
 In fact, according to the National Association of Professional Employer Organizations (NAPEO), PEOs provide services to 175,000 small and mid-sized businesses, employing 3.7 million people.
 Yet, when many business owners hear “PEO,” they still don’t understand exactly what professional employer organizations are and how much benefit they provide to small and medium-sized businesses.

 What is a PEO?

-Professional Employer Organizations, or PEOs for short, provide full service HR solutions to small and medium-sized businesses through co-employment.
+Professional employer organizations, or PEOs for short, provide full-service HR solutions to small and medium-sized businesses through co-employment.
 This includes all aspects of payroll, employee benefits, human resources, recruiting, training, tax administration, compliance, safety and many more functions (see a full list of services).
-With 15,000 different tax codes that regularly change, and complex laws and regulations, it’s easy to see why a business owners would want to outsource this work to a professional, allowing them peace of mind and time to pursue their passion.
+With 15,000 tax codes that regularly change, and complex laws and regulations, it’s easy to see why business owners would want to outsource this work to a professional, allowing them peace of mind and time to pursue their passion.

 As an added advantage, PEOs provide small businesses with access to affordable “big business” benefits for their employees that include 401k plans; health, dental and life insurance policies, dependent care and more.
 Attractive, yet affordable, benefits have been an area where small businesses have struggled to be competitive, especially when it comes to recruiting top talent.

 Certified PEO Benefits